Easy Lemon Bars Recipe

 Tested hundreds of times – This recipe has been in my family for over 30 years and it never fails.
 Each batch comes out gooey, tangy, and absolutely perfect.

-The best texture – That gooey lemon custard layer paired with a crisp, buttery crust is melt-in-your-mouth good.
+The best texture – Just like my lemon pie and lemon gooey butter cake these bars have a gooey lemon custard layer paired with a crisp, buttery crust is melt-in-your-mouth good.

 Heavenly Shortbread Crust: My crust complements the lemon filling exquisitely, striking a harmonious balance in every bite.
 This is similar to my Shortbread Pie Crust and shortbread cookies!